The House of Kinwun Mingyi

 3 February 1822 - 30 June 1908

-Many blame the the Kinwun for the fall of the kingdom.
+Many blame the the Kinwun Mingyi for the subsequent fall of the kingdom.
 But he was the one who worked hardest to find a realistic path to maintaining Burma’s independence.
 In 1885, when he knew a British invasion was inevitable, he tried to negotiate a protectorate – whereby a new Burmese prince would still govern the country, though as part of British India.